BornToDoStuff/BornToDoStuff.github.io/_posts/armor/2016-11-09-bloodwraught.md

   - Armor Class
   - Necrotic
   - Barrier
+  - Charges
-  - Ramping
+  - Blood
 item_idea:
 item_co_creator:
 item_updated:
 last_modified_at: 2019-01-23
 ---

-This rectangular shield of dark iron has deep grooves in it stained a dull red.
+This rectangular shield of blackened iron has a maze of deep grooves in it stained a dull red.
 As a reaction to being hit by an attack you can activate the shield.
 When you activate the shield you feel a sharp pang in your hand and forearm and the grooves in the shield glow a sickly red as a dark barrier of magical force surrounds you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and are lightly obscured.

 <!--excerpt-->